Sunsvea/coulstock-cpp-compiler/README.md

 # Simple C++ Compiler

 A basic compiler implementation in C++ that supports a subset of C-like syntax.
-Currently implements: lexical analysis, parsing, and semantic analysis phases.
+Currently implements lexical analysis, parsing, and semantic analysis phases.

 ## Features